AGTTeam/MonoPriData/patch_readme.txt

                the remake of The Hills Have Eyes, who was himself inspired by Rubber Johnny
       D-FlayFlay: Freddy Krueger from The Nightmare on Elm Street
-      Ajhari: An acharya which is a Bhuddist monk or high priest
+      Ajhari: An acharya which is a Buddhist monk or high priest
       Voodoo: From the real world voodooism

                    *****************************************